ai4life-opencalls/oc_2_project_13/README.md

 Both from quantitative analysis and visual inspection, DeepCAD-RT outperformed Noise2Noise and Noise2Void on the MOUSENEU_LP dataset.
 In particular, Noise2Noise and Noise2Void fail to capture the underlying signal with the parameter used for training.
 DeepCAD-RT, on the other hand, was able to denoise the data effectively, - providing a cleaner output compared to the noisy input - by using the default parameters provided by the authors.

+The 3D version of Noise2Void is currently being tested on the MOUSENEU_LP dataset due to high memory consumption during prediction.

 ### Experiments on REFINED Dataset

 **NOTICE**: The results reported below are gif animations intended to provide a visual comparison of the denoising performance of each algorithm.
 For a detailed comparison of the results obtained with each algorithm, please refer to the respective experiment notebooks.
 Previews are generated from the test video of the REFINED dataset (frame skip: 20, resolution: 10%).
 Input and output may appear out of sync due to the loading time of the gif.